evennia/evennia/evennia/contrib/base_systems/building_menu/README.md

 ## Install

 1. Import the `GenericBuildingCmd` class from this contrib in your `mygame/commands/default_cmdset.py` file:

     ```python
-    from evennia.base_systems.contrib.building_menu import GenericBuildingCmd
+    from evennia.contrib.base_systems.building_menu import GenericBuildingCmd
     ```

 2. Below, add the command in the `CharacterCmdSet`: